-- Is the need, problem, or challenge identified by the applicant current, significant, clearly described, and fittingly supported by relevant data? - Does the applicant clearly articulate how the proposed work differs from, complements, builds upon, or adapts existing models, standards, theories, scholarship, or practice? - Has the applicant appropriately described the target group(s) and beneficiaries, as applicable, for this work? - How well does the proposal align with the selected LB21 program goal and objective?
+- Is the need, problem, or challenge identified by the applicant current, significant, clearly described, and fittingly supported by relevant data? - Does the applicant clearly articulate how the proposed work differs from, complements, builds upon, or adapts existing models, standards, theories, scholarship, or practice? - Has the applicant appropriately described the target group(s) and beneficiaries, as applicable, for this work? - How well does the proposal align with the NLG-L program goal and objective?

-This additional review criterion is for Applied Research and Early Career Research proposals only.
+This additional review criterion is for Applied Research proposals only.